 In order to be elected, nominees for Director of each class must receive the affirmative vote of a majority of the shares of that respective class outstanding and eligible to vote in the election.
 Cumulative voting for Directors is not permitted.
-The vote of the holders of a majority of the shares of Common Stock present in person or represented by proxy and having voting power is required for the ratification of KPMG as the Company's independent registered public accounting firm (Proposal No. 2) and to approve the compensation paid to the Company's named executive officers in an advisory, non-binding vote (Proposal No. 3).
-With regard to the advisory, non-binding vote on the frequency of holding future advisory votes on executive compensation (Proposal No. 4), the frequency option receiving the most affirmative votes will be considered the advisory vote of the stockholders.
+The vote of the holders of a majority of the shares of Common Stock present in person or represented by proxy and having voting power is required for the ratification of KPMG as the Company's independent registered public accounting firm (Proposal No. 2) and to approve an amendment to our 2005 Non-Employee Director Restricted Stock Plan (the "Restricted Stock Plan") (Proposal No. 3).